 - Cookie Crawls (where businesses hand out cookies in an certain area, and you visit each one)

 - Take advantage of free activities at school, like visiting Santa

 - Look into your memberships for discounted activities, like seeing the Zoo Lights

 We can all use a helping hand, but some of us are better at asking than others.
 Think about what your loved ones need most and make them an offer they cannot refuse!

-Here’s the perfect unique Christmas gift idea: offer to do something they hate, so you can free up their time.
+Here’s the perfect great idea: offer to do something they hate, so you can free up their time.
 Clean their gutters, help them with opening the pool next summer, or even babysit for free for date night.
 Trust me, they’ll love you for it!

 Heck, even go so far as to make those funny coupons that they can cash in to make it official.
 Some other services to offer gift certificates for are:

 - Run an errand for them that they hate to do

 For all you DIY junkies who are itching to make something, this is a fun way to make unique gifts for cheap!
 DIY items are the perfect cheap christmas gifts for teenage girl, mom, or girlfriend, and even men.
 Everyone loves something handmade and personalized.